 Daryl Hannah's fin weighed 35 pounds.
 It took technicians three hours per day to put it on her, who had to remain still while it was being attached.
 "At lunch they'd yank me out on a crane and plop me on the deck," she told People.
 "I couldn't eat because I couldn't go to the bathroom.
 I just lay there shivering with barnacles in my hair, soaking wet."

-While Allen is offering girls names to the mermaid before she settled on Madison, the last two he suggests are Elizabeth and Samantha.
+While Allen is offering girls' names to the mermaid before she settled on Madison, the last two he suggests are Elizabeth and Samantha.
 Elizabeth Hanks is Tom Hanks's daughter and Samantha Lewes was his then-wife.

 The map from the shipwreck that Madison uses to find Allen's home is an old map of the Province of New York.
 It bears the name 'His Excellency William Tryon Esq.'
-Tyron was the colonial governor of the Province of New York from 1771 to 1780.
+Tryon was the colonial governor of the Province of New York from 1771 to 1780.